 Close links have been established with both clinicians and basic science groups in other Institutes within College of Medical, Veterinary & Life Sciences with focus on cardiovascular and metabolic health, infection and immunity and dementia and neurodegeneration.

-Molecular Pharmacology research staff:
+Molecular Pharmacology academic staff:

 LKAS Fellow (Institute of Molecular Cell and Systems Biology)